Washer-dryer: Disadvantages

 In the past, combi washer dryer capacity was generally smaller than that of full-size autowashers, and it also took much longer to process a load of laundry.
 Currently, available washer dryers are able to wash 11 kg and dry 7 kg (nominal rating); they are fully comparable to standard autowashers and tumble dryers.
-Since washing 11 kg of clothes is quite uncommon for ordinary customers, one can wash&dry even large loads with satisfactory performances.
+Since washing 11 kg of clothes is quite uncommon for ordinary customers, one can wash and dry even large loads with satisfactory performances.
 Nevertheless, many users say they take out some wet laundry and dry their clothes in two batches to speed drying time.

-Another major drawback of old washer dryers, was that they took significantly longer to dry a batch of clothes in comparison to stand-alone dryers.
+Another major drawback of old washer dryers was that they took significantly longer to dry a batch of clothes in comparison to stand-alone dryers.
 Stand-alone dryers make use of hot air or other heating elements to dry the clothes in a fraction of the time that it took the condensation-based drying system in washer dryers.
 This was a drawback that was inherent to the washer dryer's design since the dryer had to work longer to dry the drum and its enclosure as well as the clothes inside the drum.
 On an average, clothes that weigh between 1.8–2.3 kg would have kept the machine working for no less than 4.5 hours.

 Washer-dryers not using a heat pump have also been criticized because they are not as efficient as some of the stand-alone machines.
 For these machines, longer drying times of washer dryer combi's also make it difficult to increase efficiency because the machine has to stay in operation for much longer than a stand-alone dryer does.
 On the other hand, in heat pump washer dryers, energy is recovered, and it enables energy saving of about 50%.

 Some consumers may find these machines to be impractical.
 Small capacities, long drying times, poor efficiency ratings (with the exception of heat pump machines), and pricing all are disadvantages of using these combi machines, which must be weighed against their space saving and convenient hookup advantages.